jankner/meta-report/report.md

 what instance to use for `reconstruct`.
 That is what the first argument is for. `Proxy` is a GADT which completely reifies the type of a `Compilable`.
-The reason that we pass a `Proxy a` and not simply an `a` is that we have to lift the arugment inside the quasi-quotation, which requires an instance of `Lift` for `a`.
+The reason that we pass a `Proxy a` and not simply an `a` is that we have to lift the argument inside the quasi-quotation, which requires an instance of `Lift` for `a`.
 It's easier to write one instance of `Lift` for `Proxy` rather that one for every `Compilable` type. `Proxy` has one constructor for every